cryptoinnight/eclipse/SECURITY.md

 # Any issues?
 Report it in Issues.
 I'll fix it soon enough.
 <br>
-If you have a cricital issue, email me at [mailto:eclipsereal@proton.me](eclipsereal@proton.me).
+If you have a cricital issue, email me at [eclipsereal@proton.me](mailto:eclipsereal@proton.me).
 I read it oftenly, making it faster.
 <br>
 Thanks!